 Recertification is available to CHCPs who have documented a CPD Portfolio of performance improvement activities or who choose to sit for and pass the current form of the CHCP exam.
-Recertification will be required every three years but once certified, CHCPs who maintain their certification will not be required to sit for another proctored exam.
+Recertification will be required every three years but once certified, CHCPs who maintain their certification (no lapses in renewals) will not be required to sit for another proctored exam.

 All CHCPs are responsible for updating their contact information in order to receive reminder emails prior to losing certification.